WULING

 In November 2022, two new models were added, namely the colorful Macaron model and the painted model, at a 3,000 yuan higher price.
 The appearance of the two models adopts the two-color matching of lavender purple + white and lemon yellow + white respectively.
 From the side of the body, the biggest change is that the rim adopts a petal-style low wind resistance rim (earlier seen on the GAMEBOY Party Sweetheart and Cherry Blossom), and the rim also adopts a color-blocking design, which matches the style of the whole vehicle.

 Over 425,000 HongGuang MINI EVs left the factory in 2021, and over 550,000 in 2022.
-Retail sales in 2022 were about 405,000.
+Retail sales in 2022 were about 405,000, reduced to 237,000 in 2023.

 In May 2023, TMT Motors in Vietnam started assembling the 20 kW Wuling HongGuang MINI EV, with 120 km or 170 km drive range as LV1 or LV2, the latter with the darkened LED headlights of the Macaron.
 Deliveries started late June.